oneapi-src/level-zero-spec/scripts/core/INTRO.rst

    * Invalid API programming
    * Invalid function arguments
-   * Function infinite loops or recusions
+   * Function infinite loops or recursions
    * Synchronization primitive deadlocks
    * Non-visible memory access by the Host or device
-   * Non-resident memeory access by the device
+   * Non-resident memory access by the device
 * The driver implementation is **not** required to perform API validation of any kind
-   * The driver should ensure well-behaved applications are not burdened with the overhead needed for non-bevaving applications
+   * The driver should ensure well-behaved applications are not burdened with the overhead needed for non-behaving applications
    * Unless otherwise specified, the driver behavior is undefined when APIs are improperly used
    * For debug purposes, API validation can be enabled via the [Validation Layers](#v0)
 * All API functions return ::${x}_result_t